-According to the NBB, as of September 13, 2006, there were 85 companies producing and marketing biodiesel commercially in the United States, another 65 new firms that are reportedly under construction or are scheduled to be completed within the next 18 months, and 13 plants that are expanding their existing operations.63 The NBB reported that current annual U.S. biodiesel production capacity (within the oleochemical industry) was an estimated 580 million gallons per year, but the additional construction/expansion activity would add another 1.4 billion gallons.
+According to the NBB, as of October 15, 2007, there were 165 companies in the United States with the potential to produce biodiesel commercially that were either in operation, under expansion, or under construction but scheduled to be completed within the next 18 months.74 The NBB reported that the combined annual biodiesel production capacity (within the oleochemical industry) of these 165 plants once fully operational (including capacity under construction) would be an estimated 1.85 billion gallons per year.
 Because many of these plants also can produce other products such as cosmetics, estimated total capacity (and capacity for expansion) is far greater than actual biodiesel production.

 Economic Efficiency.
-The cost of producing biodiesel is generally more than the cost of producing its fossil fuel counterpart.
-A 2004 DOE study suggests that, since the cost of the feedstock (whether vegetable oil or restaurant grease) is the largest single component of biodiesel production, the cost of producing biodiesel varies substantially with the choice of feedstock.64 For example, in 2004/05 it cost \$0.67 to produce a gallon of petroleum-based diesel, compared with about \$2.54 to produce a gallon of biodiesel from soybean oil, and \$1.41 from restaurant grease (all prices are quoted in 2002 dollars).
+Despite the rapid expansion of biodiesel production capacity, there are two major economic impediments to future growth.
+First, biodiesel production is not profitable under the current set of market prices for vegetable oil feedstocks and the biodiesel produced.
+Second, the cost of producing biodiesel is generally more than the cost of producing its fossil fuel counterpart making the finished biodiesel uncompetitive with its fossil fuel counterpart in the marketplace.
+A 2004 DOE study suggests that, since the cost of the feedstock (whether vegetable oil or restaurant grease) is the largest single component of biodiesel production, the cost of producing biodiesel varies substantially with the choice of feedstock.
+For example, in 2004/05 it cost \$0.75 to produce a gallon of petroleum-based diesel, compared with about \$2.86 to produce a gallon of biodiesel from soybean oil, and \$1.59 from restaurant grease (all prices are quoted in 2002 dollars).
+However, wholesale soybean oil prices have doubled since 2002 - a pound of soybean oil sold for \$0.18 in U.S. wholesale markets in 2002 compared with the September 2007 average wholesale price of nearly \$0.37.